Defending the Doctoral Thesis

 The second option is a hybrid defence.
 Hybrid defences are by default held in the auditorium Futurum in the main building of Hanken in Helsinki and in the auditorium V142 in Vaasa.
 The opponent and the audience have the choice to attend in person or via teams.
-If the opponent attends online he / she will be seen by the doctoral student via the second screen in the back of the auditorium.
-After the official defence, the doctoral student has the possibility to take a moment and be congratulated by friends and family online, possibly by asking them to turn their camera on when congratulating.
+If the opponent attends online he / she will be seen by the doctoral researcher via the second screen in the back of the auditorium.
+After the official defence, the doctoral researcher has the possibility to take a moment and be congratulated by friends and family online, possibly by asking them to turn their camera on when congratulating.

 The third option is to have the defence in the traditional way.
-The doctoral student, custos, opponent and audience all in person at Hanken, without the possibility to attend via stream.
+The doctoral researcher, custos, opponent and audience all in person at Hanken, without the possibility to attend via stream.
 In this case also another auditorium then Futurum can be chosen.